cvollmann-teaching/richardson/readme.md

   \vdots  &    &  a &  b & c  \\
   0 &   \cdots  & 0& a  &  b \\
   \end{array}\right)\in \mathbb{R}^{n \times n}.
 $$

   - Accordingly, the parameter `n` specifies the dimension of the square matrix and the parameter `data` contains the corresponding diagonal entries in the form of a tuple `data = (a,b,c)`.

   - First consider how the three CSR- lists `data, indices, indptr` look like for general parameters `(n, data)` and then implement them as a function depending on `(n, data)`.
 For instantiation, you then just need to pass these three lists to the constructor of the above class `csr\_matrix`.

+2. Write appropriate test files `test_*.py` which you put into the directory `tests`

+   - Create Run Configuration for your tests

 ## Implement Richardson iteration